 Right Livelihood 2017 laureate, Ethiopian lawyer Yetnebersh Nigussie, is Light for the World's Senior Inclusion Advisor.
 She is an advocate for the rights enshrined in the UN Convention on the Rights of Persons with Disabilities (CRDP).
-She is married and has two daughters, Ahati and Zema, who she describes as a joy and inspiration in her life.
+She is married and has three daughters, Ahati, Zema and Sanita, who she describes as a joy and inspiration in her life.

 Losing her eye sight at the age of five, she was raised in rural Ethiopia only escaping early marriage due to her blindness and therefore not being considered a suitable wife.